morris/vanilla-todo/README.md

 input state, focus, text selection etc. which browsers have already been optimizing for years.

-As seen in 3.2.1., rendering is therefore split between setting a rigid base HTML and an idempotent, complete update function which only makes necessary changes.
+As seen in [3.2.1.](#321-mount-functions), rendering is therefore split into some rigid base HTML and an idempotent, complete update function which only makes necessary changes.

 - **Idempotency** is key here, i.e. update functions may be called at any time and should always render the component correctly.